Zero ASIC: Epiphany V

 By 2016, the firm had taped out a 1024-core 64-bit variant of their Epiphany architecture that featured: larger local stores (64 KB), 64-bit addressing, double-precision floating-point arithmetic or SIMD single-precision, and 64-bit integer instructions, implemented in the 16 nm process node.
 This design included instruction set enhancements aimed at deep-learning and cryptography applications.
 In July 2017, Adapteva's founder became a DARPA MTO program manager and announced that the Epiphany V was "unlikely" to become available as a commercial product.

 Performance

-The latest Parallella boards with E16 Epiphany chips can be compared to many historic supercomputers in terms of raw performance (just as an example, the Cray 1the first supercomputer per sehad a peak performance of 80 MFLOPS at 1976, and its successor the Cray 2 had a peak performance of 1.9 GFLOPS at 1985), and can certainly be used for parallel code development.
-The architectural similarities to supercomputers (message passing and NUMA) make the Parallella a potentially useful development system, compared to traditional SMP machines.

-The point being that for a power envelope of 5 W and in terms of GFLOPS/mm2 of chip die space, the current E16 Epiphany chips provide vastly more performance than anything else available to date, with an architecture designed to scale, and applicable to more than just embarrassingly parallel GPU tasks. (e.g. it would be capable of running the actor model with many concurrent, fully independent states).
-It is also suitable for DSP-like tasks where data could be fed directly on chip (from an FPGA or other ASIC) without having to create buffers in temporary memory as for a GPU), making it ideal for robotics & other intelligent sensor applications.
-The architecture also allows parallella boards to be combined into a cluster with a fast inter-chip 'eMesh' interconnect, extending the logical grid of cores (creating almost unlimited scaling potential).

-The 16-core Parallella has roughly 5.0 GFLOPs/W, and the 64-core Epiphany-IV made with 28 nm estimated as 50 GFLOPs/W (single-precision), and 32-board system based on them has 15 GFLOPS/W. For comparison, top GPUs from AMD and Nvidia reached 10 GFLOPs/W for single-precision in 2009–2011 timeframe.
+The 16-core Parallella achieves roughly 5.0 GFLOPS/W, and the 64-core Epiphany-IV made with 28 nm estimated as 50 GFLOPS/W (single-precision), and 32-board system based on them achieves 15 GFLOPS/W. For comparison, top GPUs from AMD and Nvidia reached 10 GFLOPS/W for single-precision in 2009–2011 timeframe.